brojackvn/RegMiner4APR-Framework/README.md

 ## RegMiner4APR
 To support the use of RegMiner4APR, we provide the following artifacts:

-1. [🛠️ RegMiner4APR - Framework](https://github.com/MSR25-RegressionBug/RegMiner4APR-Framework): The primary toolkit for accessing and experimenting with the benchmark.
+1. [🛠️ RegMiner4APR - Framework](https://github.com/brojackvn/RegMiner4APR-Framework): The primary toolkit for accessing and experimenting with the benchmark.
-2. [📂 RegMiner4APR - Benchmark](https://github.com/MSR25-RegressionBug/RegMiner4APR-Benchmark): A structured, reproducible database of real-world regression bugs.
+2. [📂 RegMiner4APR - Benchmark](https://github.com/brojackvn/RegMiner4APR-Benchmark): A structured, reproducible database of real-world regression bugs.
-3. [🌐 RegMiner4APR - Homepage](https://msr25-regressionbug.github.io/RegMiner4APR-Homepage) : The central hub containing detailed information for each bug in our benchmark.
+3. [🌐 RegMiner4APR - Homepage](https://brojackvn.github.io/RegMiner4APR-Homepage/#!/) : The central hub containing detailed information for each bug in our benchmark.

-[🗄️ Data availability](https://figshare.com/s/e682027596fd3224ea31): The replication package is hosted on **Figshare** for easy access and reproducibility.

 ## Installation